-- Although no test is required for license, candidates planning to teach kindergarten are urged to take the test to become “highly qualified.”
+- B-K Only: Although no test is required for license, candidates planning to teach kindergarten are urged to take the test to become “highly qualified (HQ).”

-- Candidates applying for initial licensure and wishing to add an additional licensure area will no longer be able to add the area via 24 hours of content.
-They will need to the appropriate licensing test as specified.
+- Candidates applying for initial licensure that want to add an additional licensure area will no longer be able to add the area via 24 hours of content.
+They will need the appropriate licensing test as specified.

-- Individuals who already have a NC teaching license will be able to add on additional areas with 24 hours of content.
+- Individuals that already have a NC teaching license will be able to add additional areas with 24 hours of content.

 Test Dates: http://www.mtel.nesinc.com/MA16_testdates.asp?pagetype=CBT